No products in the cart.

-First of all, just to cover the basics, you need to routinely clean and lubricate your power tool as dirt and improper lubrication can cause poor operation and excessive wear.
+First of all, lets cover the basics.
+You need to routinely clean and lubricate your power tool as dirt and improper lubrication can cause poor operation and excessive wear.

 The latter is exactly what we want to avoid in order for your flex shaft motor to stay in tip top shape for as long as possible.